subinacls/echo_chamber/README.md

-# echo_chamber
+# Echo Chamber
-Twitter relationship noise management application
+Twitter relationship noise management application.

 Correlates relationships between a Twitter user and their connections.
 Creates a blocklist.csv to import into your account to help amplify polarisation and drown out the noise.